neuodev/models/README.md

 4.  based on NYC1 city
 5. Running Ubuntu 20.04 (LTS) x64

-I can leave it on training the hole night
+I can leave it on training the hole night!!